misterussell/timer/README.md

       * These will utilize Google API's to assist with timer creation
     - Mindfulness
       * Timer's centered around practice of mindfulness
-      * Link to pertinent relative data elsewhere
+      * Link to pertinent relative data elsewhere on the web
   - *Multi-Timer Template Creation*
-    - Creates a predefined number of pre-made timers
+    - Creates a predefined number of pre-made timers (of the classes listed above)
   - *Timer/Template Sharing*
     - Allows for user's to export a timer/template of timers as a sharable link
   - *Pausable Timers* `late-stage priority`
-    - Allow server to track if timers are paused
+    - Allow server to track if timers are paused (outside of just browser window)
     - Adds usability for long-term project timers

-## React Routes/Components
+## React Routes/Components Planning

   - Home `/`
     - Includes persistent and collapsable menu